 Or if you need to spend $5.70 or more, why not try the kinda-related First Victoria Cross minisheet that has been released for almost no discernible reason except to make collectors spend more money?
 And they will too – it’s based on a Victorian colonial stamp that used an image of the VC to raise funds for the Boer War.
 This is known in the industry as putting ‘stamps on stamps’ and is a surefire way to put a smile on a collector’s face.

 Back to this year’s Legends, and without detracting from the achievements of these soldiers, let’s also acknowledge the unsavoury aspect of an issue like this.
 There is an element of Australian society that fetishises the military, and not in a good way.
 Whether they like it or not, VC winners become poster boys for these types, and I can’t help but wonder how much it inadvertently reinforces that ugly social mindset, the one that strangely also tends to involve the belittling of women and mistrust of foreigners.
-It’s that demographic that has our politicians so keen to be photographed in the cockpit of an F/A-18 and to cynically declare a humanitarian issue like boat people a ‘war’.
+It’s that demographic that has our politicians so keen to be photographed in the cockpit of an F/A-18 and to cynically declare a humanitarian issue like asylum seeker arrivals a ‘war’.
 Which, really, is totally insulting to any VC recipient, given the genuine dangers and ACTUAL war they faced with such courage.